Those who can’t change their minds can’t change anything.George Bernard Shaw

 - Sleep surface.
 Sleeping on the floor messed up my sleep but sparked my creativity.

 - Food.
-Go out for a type of cuisine you’ve never had before.
+Teach yourself to like a food you don’t like, like I did with black licorice.
+Or go out for a type of cuisine you’ve never had before.
 Or cook it.
 Or don’t eat at all.

 - Routine.
 Put your socks on before your pants (or vice versa).
 Take a different route to work.